-An inductively coupled plasma (ICP) source is offered as an option for this tool.
-The ICP allows the user to create a higher density plasma and thereby increases etch rates and anisotropy.
+A Triode or inductively-coupled plasma (ICP) source is offered as an option for this tool.
+The Triode allows the user to create higher density plasma and thereby control film stress.

 Typical process recipes and results can be found in the processing section of this manual.